simontran9/refs/src/conts-and-algos/algorithms/sorting.md

 ### Idea

-1. Repeatedly split the array in half until you have subarrays containing single elements (these are inherently sorted)
+1. Repeatedly split `array` in half until you have subarrays containing single elements (these are inherently sorted)
 2. Merge adjacent subarrays in a way that maintains sorted order, comparing elements from each subarray
-3. Continue merging larger and larger subarrays until the entire array is sorted
+3. Continue merging larger and larger subarrays until `array` is sorted

 <img src="images/Pasted%20image%2020250303032958.png" width="300">

 ### Computational complexity

 #### Time complexity

 Worst-case: $O(n \log n)$